 The Best Hikes in Western North Carolina

-There are hundreds upon hundreds of individual trails on the ground in Western North Carolina, but how do you piece them together into an outing with a great destination?
+There are hundreds of individual trails in the Western North Carolina region, but often sticking to a single trail doesn't make for the most enjoyable hike.
+So how do you piece the trails together into a great trip?

 We've done that work for you!